Health Information and Tools > Patient Care Handouts > Learning About Drug Use in Teens

 Learning About Drug Use in Teens

-Teens may use drugs for many reasons.
-They may want to:
+Teens may use alcohol or drugs for many reasons.
+They may do it because they:

-• Fit in with friends or certain groups.
+• Want to fit in with (or may be pressured by) certain friends or groups.

-• Escape problems.
-For example, teens may use drugs to try to:
+• Want to escape from their problems.
+For example, some teens may use drugs to try to:

-• Avoid the symptoms of mental health problems, such as attention deficit hyperactivity disorder (ADHD) or depression.
+• Avoid the symptoms of mental health conditions, such as attention deficit hyperactivity disorder (ADHD) or depression.

 • Ease feelings of insecurity.

 • Make car crashes more likely.
-If you drive while you are under the influence of alcohol or drugs, you can easily crash and hurt yourself or others.
+If you drink and drive, you can easily crash and hurt yourself or others.

-• Lead to unprotected sex and/or sexual assault.
-This can lead to pregnancy and sexually transmitted infections, including HIV.
+• Lead to unprotected sex.
+This can lead to unwanted pregnancy and sexually transmitted infections.

 • Cause you to do things you wouldn't usually do.
-You may say things that hurt your friends or do something illegal that could result in paying a large fine, losing your driver's licence, or other legal problems.
+You may say things that hurt others or do something illegal that could result in a large fine, loss of your driver's license, or other legal problems.

 • Cause you to lose interest in school and your future.
-Poor grades or lack of focus may make it harder to reach your dreams.
+Poor grades or lack of focus may make it harder to set goals and achieve your dreams.

-Do not drive while you are impaired, and do not ride in a car (or any type of vehicle) with someone who is impaired.
+Do not drive if you have been drinking or using drugs.
+And do not ride in a car (or any type of vehicle) with someone who is impaired.

-If someone offers you drugs, here are some ways to say "no."
+If someone offers you drugs or alcohol, here are some ways you can respond.

-• Look the person in the eye and say "No thanks."
+• Look the person in the eye and say "No, thanks."
 Sometimes that is all you need to do.
 Say it as many times as you need to.
-Also ask the person not to ask you again: "I'm cool with my decision, so don't bother me again."
+Also tell the person not to ask you again: "I'm cool with my decision, so don't bother me again."

-• Say why you don't want to use drugs.
-Here are some examples: "I don't like how I act when I'm on drugs," "I like to know what I'm doing," "If my parents find out, they'll take my car away," or "I have to practice with my band tomorrow."
+• Say why you don't want to drink or use drugs.
+Here are some examples: "I don't like how I act when I drink or use drugs," "I like to know what I'm doing," "If my parents find out, they won't let me drive," or "I have to practice with my band tomorrow."

 • Walk out.
-It's okay to leave a party or group where drugs are being used.
+It's okay to leave a party or group where others are drinking or using drugs.

 • Offer another idea.
-"I'd rather play video games" or "Let's listen to some music."
-By doing this, you might also prevent your friend from using drugs.
+For example, say "I'd rather play video games" or "Let's listen to some music."
+By doing this, you might also prevent your friend from using drugs or alcohol.

 • Ask for respect.
-Make it clear that you don't want to use drugs and that continuing to ask you is showing no respect for your opinions.
-"I don't give you a hard time, so why are you giving me a hard time?"
+Make it clear that you don't want to drink or use drugs and that continuing to ask you is showing no respect for your opinions: "I don't give you a hard time, so why are you giving me a hard time?"

 • Think ahead.
-If you think you might go someplace where drugs are used, don't go.
-But if you do go, think in advance about what you will do if someone offers you drugs.
+If you think you might go someplace where people are using drugs or alcohol, don't go.
+But if you do go, think in advance about what you will do if someone offers you alcohol or drugs.

 Do you have substance use disorder?